easy & fun

 The challenge is that, as with many of the best things in life, like sunsets and puppies (if you 🤍 puppies like I do), words cannot adequately capture how wonderful they make you feel—you need to experience them for yourself.

-That's how it is with Yoga Nidra.
-You really just need to give it a try.
-Check out the options for experiencing Yoga Nidra with me below.
+That's how it is with Yoga Nidra and Art Journaling.
+You really just need to give them a try.
+Check out the options for experiencing them with me below.

-Check out my YouTube channel for Yoga Nidra practices, info & inspiration.
+Explore with me on my YouTube channel.
+There you'll find Yoga Nidra and art journaling practices, info & inspiration.
 I release new videos each week.

 A BIT ABOUT ME...